arduino/help-center-content/content/Hardware Support/Generic/Set-a-UNO-Rev1-and-Rev3-or-Mega-board-to-DFU-Device-Firmware-Update-mode.md

 ---
-title: "Set a board to DFU mode"
+title: "Set a UNO (Rev1 and Rev3) or Mega board to DFU (Device Firmware Update) mode"
 id: 4410804625682
 ---

-UNO (except WiFi Rev2) and Mega boards use either an Atmega16U2 or Atmega8U2 chip as a USB-to-serial converter.
-By setting a board to **DFU mode** you can [upload USB-to-Serial firmware to the chip](https://support.arduino.cc/hc/en-us/articles/4408887452434-Flash-USB-to-serial-firmware-in-DFU-mode).
+UNO (Rev1 and Rev3), and Mega boards use either an Atmega16U2 or Atmega8U2 chip as a USB-to-serial converter.
+By setting a board to **DFU mode** (Device Firmware Update) you can [upload USB-to-Serial firmware to the chip](https://support.arduino.cc/hc/en-us/articles/4408887452434-Flash-USB-to-serial-firmware-in-DFU-mode).

 1. Connect the board to your computer